maniaxiom/maniaxiom.github.io/_post/2018-07-13-first-post.md

 ---
-title: "First Post"
+title: "No Posts Yet."
 date: 2018-07-13 17:26:00

 ---

-Hey this is a sample blog post
+Today is not the day.
+The robot revolution remains silenced today.